 When preparing to adapt to the office, be compassionate with yourself and others.
 Remember that just as you have gone through a lot, so have your colleagues and friends.
 Be prepared to take care of your mental health, and set up an achievable, comfortable and new routine.
 If that means waking up early so you can make yourself a slow coffee and breakfast or get a quick workout, do that.
 Keep in mind that this will be challenging, but you can do it and be better for it.

 If you are still struggling with adapting to the office or other aspects of normal life, reach out.
 Professional help can be extremely helpful when navigating these new experiences.
 Select Psychology is always ready to help you with these challenges, and many others.
-You can book your initial free consultation with us today.
+You can start your journey and find and book a therapist with us today.